 This cave is named after the dragon-shaped underground river (Maitian River) going through the whole cave.
 Two wonderful sights make this cave glorious.

 The first is the “Lovers’ Waterfalls” which are the two flows of Maitian River.
-Cut by a big rock, these two cascades, flow from a 30 meters cliff into a pond of 10 meters in depth, and finally merge into one with soaring and thundering sound.
+Cut by a big rock, these two cascades, flow from a 30 meters cliff into a pond of 10 meters in-depth, and finally merge into one with soaring and thundering sound.
 The fall looks like a faithful couple ready to die for love by jumping from the cliff hand in hand.
 In the rainy season, these two waterfalls roll into one like a giant yellow dragon flowing down rapidly and deafeningly.
 The maximum flow of the waterfall reaches 320 cubic meters per second, which is ranked No.1 among cave waterfalls in China.

-The Magic Field, located on a slope in the Lying Dragon Cave, displays a picture of the ridge after ridge and tie after tie.
+The Magic Field, located on a slope in the Lying Dragon Cave, displays a picture of ridge after ridge and tie after tie.
 This terraced stone field seems to be created by God, which is actually formed by the dissolving of the slowly running water from the cave wall for a long time.
-Stone field is the common sight in Karst caves; however, such large scale terraced stone fields gracefully combining together in Jiuxiang are extremely rare in China.
+Stone field is a common sight in Karst caves; however, such large scale terraced stone fields gracefully combining together in Jiuxiang are extremely rare in China.
 The largest field covers an area of more than 100 square meters, and the deepest one is 4 meters.

 The Bat Cave

 Named after the inhabitation of thousands of bats before developing this cave, the main sight here is dense stalactites.
 One mysterious view in this cave is called “Underground Upturned Stone Forest”.
 It is called so because the ceiling is covered with stalactites.
 Some stalactites are linked up to the stalagmites from the ground and have formed stone pillars; some are approaching each other with a little distance in between, but it will take thousands and even hundreds of thousands of years to get linked.